jonatasdemello/codility-javascript/README.md

 Time:        0.444 s, estimated 1 s
 ```

-Note: I added more tests for the min and max range and also more test numbers.
-This is available in the folder.
-This is why the test results show more tests.
+**Note:** I added more tests for the min and max range and also some other test numbers.
+This is available in the lesson folder.
+This is why the test results show more items than the above results.

 ## Write Some Code

 Now it is time to start writing the code.

 Note that I don't have a "main" or "index" as an application entry point calling the **solution(N)** function.
-This is intended.
-If I run `npm start` I will get an error.
+This is intended and if I run `npm start` I will get an error.
 I want to test my function in isolation, provide multiple inputs and evaluate the results.
 This would be more difficult and time consuming to do without a test framework.